AkshayKalamkarr/AkshayKalamkarr/README.md

 </a>

  <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Handshake.png" alt="Handshake" width="25" height="25" align="center" />  Glad to see you here!
-Power-packed with the strengths of data structures and algorithms.
+Power-packed with the strengths of Data Structures and Algorithms.
 I can perform modifications in various software, according to client requirements, by applying the principles of computer science, with the goal of optimising an application for better performance delivery.

 I can create client-facing apps and websites with cutting-edge back-end support.
 I have worked with modern tools including Next.js, React.js, MongoDB, Node, Express.js and Postman.
 I usually use the MERN stack, but I'm flexible enough to utilize whatever tools are required.